-If access was granted with your NetID Account:
+If access rights were granted for your NetID Account:

 Enter in your NetID username followed by @netid, and the associated password.

-You should now be able to see the network drives that you have just mapped by clicking on "my computer".
+You should now be able to see the network drives that you have just mapped by clicking on This PC.

 If you have issues connecting from an off-campus location, check Husky OnNet to make sure that it is still working.

 If you still havimg issues with Husky OnNet, please contact UW IT.

 Still Need Help?

 If you need additional assistance, please contact UW Bothell Information Technologies:

 Email the IT Helpdesk at email@example.com

 Visit the IT Helpdesk in LB2-218 (Map)